kyleolivo/kyleolivo.github.io/_posts/2016-08-15-containers-how-do-they-work.md

 init process under a new namespace.
 Without the namespacing functionality, it would not be possible to have multiple init processes running on the host.
 So with namespaces alone, we have the ability to spawn a process tree and manipulate some underlying system resources without impacting the host system.
-If one of the primary benefits of containers is isolation, what prevents a newly spawned container from overwhelming the hosts resources?
+If one of the primary benefits of containers is isolation, what prevents a newly spawned container from overwhelming the host's resources?
 Such as consuming too much disk, memory, or processing power?
 This is where cgroups come in.

 Cgroups (or "control groups") are responsible for placing limits and recording usage of system resources.
 This functionality became available in the Linux kernel in 2008.
 With cgroups, we can limit CPU usage, memory, disk and much more.
 It's beyond the scope of this overview to describe